 Simplify Your Life by Not Giving in to Mom Guilt

-I know…easier said than done.
-I’ve been almost every variation of mom you can come up with from stay-at-home-mom (SAHM), to working outside the home mom, to work-at-home mom.
+That feeling of never doing enough and never being enough is a feeling with which I am very familiar.
+I’ve been almost every variation of mom you can be from stay-at-home-mom (SAHM), to working outside the home mom, to work-at-home mom.
 So, if anyone understands the guilt associated with each “position,” I do.

-The easiest way to delegate, divide and conquer is by creating a chore or task chart.
-Make a list of the tasks you need to accomplish daily, weekly, monthly, etc. Then when you have a list, each person has the opportunity to select different chores.
-I created a checklist for each of my boys with their specific tasks.
-They have a daily list and a weekly list.
-I even went as far as to assign them a completion time.
+So, the easiest way to delegate, divide, and conquer is by creating a chore or task chart that includes all of the tasks you need to accomplish daily, weekly, monthly, etc. Then when you have a list, each person has the opportunity to select different chores.

 This one thing has helped us become more productive as a family, and it has helped to keep our house tidy and clean.
 Now, we can spend time doing things we want instead of digging out from under the clutter that has overtaken our home.